aziz1975/tron-fee-estimator/README.md

 node fee.js contract-call   --contract <TOKEN_TADDR>   --selector 'transfer(address,uint256)'   --params   '[{"type":"address","value":"<RECIPIENT_TADDR>"},{"type":"uint256","value":"<RAW_UNITS>"}]'   --from     <OWNER_TADDR>   --callValue 0
 ```

+For contract-call , depending on your OS you might need to escape double quotes if sending params directly in terminal, as a recommendation please use a json file instead and adjust this scrip as needed.

 ### C) TRX transfer (bandwidth only)

 ```bash